remotely-save/remotely-save/README.md

 - Prepare your S3 (-compatible) service information: [endpoint, region](https://docs.aws.amazon.com/general/latest/gr/s3.html), [access key id, secret access key](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/getting-your-credentials.html), bucket name.
 The bucket should be empty and solely for syncing a vault.
 - About CORS:
   - If you are using Obsidian >= 0.13.25, you can skip this CORS part.
-  - If you are using Obsidian < 0.13.25, you need to configure (enable) [CORS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) for requests from `app://obsidian.md` and `capacitor://localhost` and `http://localhost`.
+  - If you are using Obsidian < 0.13.25, you need to configure (enable) [CORS](https://docs.aws.amazon.com/AmazonS3/latest/userguide/enabling-cors-examples.html) for requests from `app://obsidian.md` and `capacitor://localhost` and `http://localhost`, and add at least `ETag` into exposed headers.
 Full example is [here](./docs/s3_cors_configure.md).
 It's unfortunately required, because the plugin sends requests from a browser-like envirement.
 And those addresses are tested and found on desktop and ios and android.
 - Download and enable this plugin.
 - Enter your information to the settings of this plugin.
 - If you want to enable end-to-end encryption, also set a password in settings.
 If you do not specify a password, the files and folders are synced in plain, original content to the cloud.